 Bursae are tiny, fluid-filled sacs that line joints and cushion the bones.
 Excessive movement can cause swelling, and inflammation of the bursa in a part of the shoulder called the rotator cuff.
 The pain usually goes away after a few weeks with rest, though it may flare on occasion.

-Shoulder instability happens with the top of the humerus — the upper arm bone — pops out of the shoulder socket.
+Shoulder dislocation or instability happens with the top of the humerus — the upper arm bone — pops out of the shoulder socket.
 It can occur due to injury or from constant overuse.
-Often called dislocation, instability may be partial or complete.
+Dislocation may be partial or complete.
 Recurring dislocations put a person at risk of arthritis and cause pain or instability while lifting the arm.

 Tendon tears happen from injury or as a normal part of aging.
 The tendon may tear only slightly, or it could completely disconnect from the bone.
 These are a common injury and often affect the rotator cuff.
 While medication won't help heal the tendon — rest is essential — it can relieve pain and make the injured person more comfortable.